brushnit/Squad-Invasion-Statistics/README.md

 [Example of visualized data](https://bit.ly/Invasion-Match-Analysis)

-Special thanks to @midwaey for providing match logs, and @ChristianBrinkley for consulation!
+Special thanks to @midwaey for providing match logs, and @ChristianBrinkley for consultation!

 ## Prerequisites